evilshxt/KeyForge/README.md

 ## 🙏 Acknowledgments

-- **English Word List**: The free-form typing test uses a word list from the [dwyl/english-words](https://github.com/dwyl/english-words) repository.
-This comprehensive dictionary enables accurate word validation without requiring external APIs.
+- **English Word Dictionary**: The free-form typing test uses the comprehensive English word list from the [dwyl/english-words](https://github.com/dwyl/english-words) repository via GitHub API.
+This enables accurate validation of 370,000+ words with smart caching and fallback systems.
 - **Firebase**: For providing robust authentication and real-time database services.

 ---